 There are tolls on nearly all motorways (called autoroutes) in France.
 The only exceptions to this are where the autoroute has been created from an already existing road, and around major towns and cities.

 You take a ticket as you enter the motorway from a machine, and pay when you exit the motorway.
 At some motorway péages, there will be no person at the booth.
-Now, many autoroute exit machines accept credit and debit cards.
-If you're paying by cash, check on the ticket you pick up at the entrance to the motorway - some will have the price at various exits printed on the ticket.
+Many autoroute exit machines accept credit and debit cards.
+If you're paying by cash, check the ticket you pick up at the entrance to the motorway, as some will have the price at various exits printed on the ticket.

 Busy Times on French Roads

-The busiest time of the year is the summer, which runs from on or near July 14th when the schools start their summer holidays, and on or around September 4th (when the schools open).
+The busiest time of the year is the summer, which runs from around July 14 when the schools start their summer holidays to around September 4 (when the schools open).
 Other school holidays when you can expect more traffic on the roads include the last week of February and the first week of March, Easter, and from the end of April to the second week of May.

-If You Are Involved in a Road Accident in France
+If You Are in a Road Accident in France

-Breakdown or accident: If your car is immobilized on the road or partly on the road due to a breakdown or an accident, you must set up your red warning triangle at a suitable distance behind the vehicle, so approaching traffic will know there is a hazard.
+If your car is immobilized on the road or partly on the road due to a breakdown or an accident, you must set up a red warning triangle at a suitable distance behind the vehicle, so approaching traffic will know there is a hazard.